VNLifeCareer/Hiring/DataTeam/Data Engineer.md

  - Experience with Tensorflow
  - Experience with Concourse is a plus
  - Experience with Agile and Scrum

-#### Hiring Test
-Download the dataset of taxi trips in New York  https://www.kaggle.com/kentonnlp/2014-new-york-city-taxi-trips Build a data pipeline for analytics, produce the results in ELK.
-Bonus: Automate the pipeline with Concourse.

 ### Submit your personal document
 > Follow these steps to have a highly appreciated document.